 Currently, HMS Adviser and MSC Adviser internally perform certain administrative services for the Company under the Current Investment Advisory Agreement and the Sub-Advisory Agreement and have historically agreed to voluntarily waive the reimbursement from the Company of the allocable portion of overhead and other expenses they incur in performing such administrative services (although they have not historically been under any contractual obligation to do so and are under no contractual obligation to do so on a go-forward basis).
 Following the effectiveness of the New Investment Advisory Agreement, MSC Adviser will continue to internally provide certain of these administrative services to the Company and intends to engage one or more third-party service providers, including, but not limited to, a third-party sub-administrator, to perform certain administrative services that are currently provided internally by HMS Adviser under the Current Investment Advisory Agreement (the "Externalized Services"), the costs and expenses of which will be borne by the Company's stockholders.
 The aggregate costs related to the Externalized Services under the New Investment Advisory Agreement are expected to be lower than such costs as incurred under the Current Investment Advisory Agreement.
-However, because HMS Adviser and MSC Adviser have historically agreed to voluntarily waive the reimbursement of the allocable portion of overhead and other expenses they incur in performing such administrative services internally, any costs and expenses relating to the provision of such administrative services by third-party service providers under the New Investment Advisory Agreement will result in an increase of the costs to be borne by the Company.
-MSC Adviser has agreed that the costs and expenses to be borne by the Company.
-Agreement will not exceed 0.10% of the Company's gross assets per annum (the "Externalized Services Expense Cap").
-Any costs and expenses relating to the Externalized Services in excees of the Company's stockholder
+However, because HMS Adviser and MSC Adviser have historically agreed to voluntarily waive the reimbursement of the allocable portion of overhead and other expenses they incur in performing such administrative services by thirdparty service providers under the New Investment Advisory Agreement will result in an increase of the costs to be borne by the Company.
+MSC Adviser has agreed that the costs and expenses to be borne by the Company relating to the Externalized Services provided under the New Investment Advisory Agreement will not exceed 0.10% of the Company's gross assets per annum (the "Externalized Services Expense Cap").
+Any costs and expenses relating to the Externalized Services in excess of the Externalized Services Expense Cap will be borne by MSC Adviser at no cost to the Company's stockholders.
+MSC Adviser and the Company's board of directors intend to review the application of the Externalized Services Expense Cap annually following effectiveness of the New Investment Advisory Agreement.